 The operator will need to know your TEAM COLOUR, NAME, PHONE NUMBER, and whether your concern is URGENT or NON-URGENT.

-Green Team: Eileen Abbey, Sandra Shymko, Megan Seargeant, Colleen Johnston (June only), Krista Lysenko (on Parental Leave)
+Green Team: Eileen Abbey, Sandra Shymko, Megan Seargeant, Amy Borges, Krista Lysenko (on Parental Leave)

 Blue Team: Mojgan Dostar, Carey Murphy, Colleen Johnston, Joanna Duke

 For URGENT concerns, please call the pager.
 A midwife will return your call within 15 minutes.
 Examples: vaginal bleeding, decreased fetal movement

 For NON-URGENT concerns, please call the office during working hours (M-Th 9:30-4:30, F 9-1), or the pager on evenings or weekends.
 A midwife will return your call within 2h.
 Examples: signs of a bladder infection, medication safety for colds